-It is advisable that you should arrange a time to meet your supervisor as soon as you can for general orientation and to discuss details of your course.
+You should arrange a time to meet your supervisor as soon as you can for general orientation and to discuss details of your course.
 Your supervisor will advise you about getting admitted as a reader in the relevant major libraries.
 Entrance to the main libraries, and to various other University facilities, is based on your University ID card (normally issued by your College).
 All archaeology students are automatically registered as readers at the Sackler Library and the Radcliffe Science Library.
-Any further queries can be direct to Helen Worrell, the Archaeology and Tylor Anthropology Librarian at the Bodleian Libraries (Helen.Worrell@Bodleian.ox.ac.uk).
+Any further queries can be direct to Helen Worrell, the Archaeology and Tylor Anthropology Librarian the Bodleian at (Helen.Worrell@Bodleian.ox.ac.uk).
 Depending on your subject specialism, you may find it useful to also register at the Balfour Library (Pitt Rivers Museum).
 There is also a small reference library for European and Roman Archaeology which is housed at the Institute of Archaeology, open to all.